JetBrains/kotlin-native/INTEROP.md

 ### Scope-local pointers ###

-It is possible to create scope-stable pointer of C representation of `CValues<T>` instance using `MemScope.ptr` extension property.
+It is possible to create scope-stable pointer of C representation of `CValues<T>` instance using `CValues<T>.ptr` extension property available under memScoped { ... }.
 It allows to use APIs which requires C pointers with lifetime bound to certain `MemScope`.
 For example:
 ```
 memScoped {
     items = arrayOfNulls<CPointer<ITEM>?>(6)